Feb 19, 2018 10:00 AM CET

 For the period up until the end of the next AGM, the Nomination Committee proposes re-election of:

-(b) Nicholas Stathopoulos as member of the Board;
+(b) Monica Caneman as Member of the Board;

-(c) Joachim Ogland as member of the Board;
+(c) Thomas Ekman as Member of the Board;

-(e) Eva Lindqvist as member of the Board;
+(d) Eva Lindqvist as Member of the Board;

-(f) Anders Nilsson as member of the Board; and
+(e) Anders Nilsson as Member of the Board; and

-(g) Andrew Barron as chairman of the Board.
+(f) Andrew Barron as Chairman of the Board.

 Item 15 – Election of auditor